DioCar84/A-Taste-of-Lisbon/README.md

   - ### User Registration

     Users can register and create an account.
 This will create a User instance and trigger a Django signal to automatically create a Profile for this user and link them together.
-A message will then be displayed to the user so they know the registration was sucessful.
+A message will then be displayed to the user so they know the registration was successful.

     ![userregistration](./documentation/features/User%20Registration.png)